We're! are! here!

 "Hello, MR. Klops the horse here, I have exciting news for our children.
-We now have a new radio station just for children.
+We have a radio station just for children.
 Twenty-four hours a day, you can listen to programs just for children.
 Cartoons, old TV. programs that teach family values.
 Go to: http://www.cjoynetworks.org and click on c joy 2 and then play."

 Do you have health issues?
 Ask nurse Hooper!
 Do you have questions about your medications?
 Ask nurse Hooper!
 Do you have questions about doctor procedures?
 Ask nurse Hooper!
 Learn about germ theories and more!
 Visit and participate in a one-hour discussion every Saturday evening, 6:00 P.M.
 Eastern, Over http://www.cjoynetworks.org And click on C Joy 1.
 You can use our conference line to ask questions.
 508.957.3530 and press 1.
 Normal long-distance charges apply where applicable.
 Nurse Regina Hooper is a registered nurse, well versed in her profession.